 Scan Shelves For Books With Duplicates

 If you’re not sure which books to grab, look for books with duplicate copies on the shelves.
-It’s pretty easy to scan for them, and that their are duplicate copies usually means it’s a book that is popular or considered a great book by the librarian.
+It’s pretty easy to scan for them.
+That library ordered duplicate copies usually means it’s a book that is popular or considered a great book by the librarian.

 Grab a Book or Two For Yourself